stonefix/stonefix/README.md

 <a name="top"></a>
-I challenge you to a game of Tic-Tac-Toe.
+Let's play Tic-Tac-Toe!
-Give this page a few seconds to load all the emojis and then click the topmost box to start playing.
+Wait a moment for emojis to load, then click the top box to begin.

-Xs go first, click one of the nine boxes to make your move.
+X starts.
+Click a box to make your move.

-_If for some reason the buttons are not clickable, try reloading the page.
-Sometimes GitHub can't handle all of the emojis._
+If buttons aren't clickable, refresh the page.

 [Take me to the bottom](#bottom)